 - It is also offering an e-gift card for self-isolating customers who want to organise payment for groceries delivered by volunteers, friends or family members.

-- No delivery slots are currently available, but when they do, at least 25% will be prioritised to the elderly and ‘vulnerable’ customers.
+- Delivery slots are available, with at least 25% prioritised to the elderly and ‘vulnerable’ customers.

 - M&S has set aside the first hour stores are open on Mondays and Thursdays for ‘vulnerable’ and older customers.